Slevinski/slevinski.github.io/series/foundations/publishing.md

 Source and citation notes:

 - Cite as a conceptual and infrastructural argument about the shape of signed writing, not as a complete writing-systems typology or full empirical account of reading outcomes.
-- Internal source basis includes `Perspective and Authored Space`, `The Shape of a Sign`, `Formal SignWriting`, the Unicode review in the critical-review series, and `What the Current Evidence Base Shows`.
+- Source basis includes `Perspective and Authored Space`, `The Shape of a Sign`, `Formal SignWriting`, the Unicode review in the critical-review series, and `What the Current Evidence Base Shows`.